 The Graduate Student Symposium

-Symposium Dates: March 24 – 25, 2017
+Symposium Dates: March 2-3, 2018

-The Symposium will be held Friday, March 24 – Saturday, March 25, 2017, with a keynote lecture by Dr. Joanna Grabski, John and Christine Warner Professor and Chair of Art History and Visual Culture at Denison University, on Friday evening at the Boston University Art Gallery and graduate presentations on Saturday in the Riley Seminar Room of the Museum of Fine Arts, Boston.
+The Symposium will be held Friday, March 2 – Saturday, March 3, 2018, with a keynote lecture by Dr. Cary Levine, Associate Professor of Contemporary Art and Director of Undergraduate Studies at UNC Chapel Hill on Friday evening at the Boston University Art Gallery at the Stone Gallery and graduate presentations on Saturday at the Museum of Fine Arts, Boston.